 Those jokes about old ladies with chin hairs are legit.
 My friends and I can attest to the fact that the older we get the weirder our body hair.
 Strange 2” long wires poke out literally overnight and often in places where we busy rushed women don’t immediately see in those five minutes we have to get ready while trying to brush hair, change a diaper, drink coffee, apply mascara, and sign a permission slip.

-One day my friend Sydney (a great stylist in Richmond, VA) shared a video on her Facebook page of a woman who shaves her face.
+One day a friend shared a video on her Facebook page of a woman who shaves her face.
 I didn’t like the video, and I didn’t like the woman’s premise that you should shave your face to be more attractive to men (some said she was trying to be funny but I didn't find it humorous).
 However, the woman used these facial razors called Tinkles and I was intrigued.
 On Amazon, they have a three-pack of these razors for less than $5 and free Prime shipping.
 I bought a pack and figured if they left me with a five o’clock shadow I’d just start waxing on the regular like I already did for my upper lip.

-I’ve been using these razors weekly for almost two months and I have to say they are a major game changer.
+I’ve been using these razors ever since and I have to say they are a major game-changer.

-Many women shave their face claiming makeup lies better and it exfoliates skin (a la dermaplaning) to have a smoother finish.
+Many women shave their face claiming makeup lies better and it exfoliates the skin (a la dermaplaning) to have a smoother finish.
 I really haven’t experienced that.
-In fact, the first time I shaved I got a couple breakouts, but I don’t experience that any more.
+In fact, the first time I shaved I got a couple of breakouts, but I don’t experience that anymore.

 I used to sit in front of a magnifying mirror plucking individual hairs with tweezers and it could take forever.
 Also, it’s not good for the ego or the soul to spend a long period of time in front of a magnifying mirror.
 I keep the Tinkle in my medicine cabinet in a cup with other tall slim things like eye cream, cuticle scissors, and a blackhead remover.
 I just pull it out and swipe swipe swipe lickedy split in the bathroom without needing to get super close and careful.
 And yes, you can use it in your nose if you wish without any pain or issues.
 Now that I started using the Tinkle, I don’t get my upper lip waxed at the salon.
 I save money by taking care of it at home.